xsuite/xdyna/README.md

 # xdyna

 Tools to study beam dynamics in xtrack simulations, like dynamic aperture calculations, PYTHIA integration, dynamic indicators, ...

 ## Dynamic aperture studies

-The `xdyna` package provides the `DA` class to provide a simple front-end for setting up and running dynamic aperture studies.
+The `xdyna` package provides the `DA` class which serves as a simple front-end for setting up and running dynamic aperture studies.

 To start, a `xtrack.line` object is required.
 The following code then sets up the study and launches the tracking